Working Families

 Can single parents homeschool?

-Yes — single parents homeschool all the time.
-It typically requires more creative scheduling: co-op partnerships, self-paced curriculum, or schooling in the evenings.
-It's harder than two-parent arrangements, but it's done successfully by many families.
+Yes, single parents homeschool all the time.
+It usually takes more creative scheduling: co-op partnerships, self-paced curriculum, or evening lessons.
+It's harder than two-parent setups, and many families still make it work.

 What's the best curriculum for working parents?

-Self-paced, video-based curricula are the best fit for working parents — Teaching Textbooks for math, Time4Learning or Acellus for a full program, and Khan Academy as a free supplement.
-These require minimal parent instruction time and let children work independently.
+Self-paced, video-based curricula fit working parents best: Teaching Textbooks for math, Time4Learning or Acellus for a full program, and Khan Academy as a free supplement.
+They need little parent instruction time and let children work on their own.

 What age can a child homeschool independently?

-Most children can work meaningfully independently by age 10–11, with some kids as young as 8–9 capable of sustained independent work in self-paced programs.
-Younger children (under 8) need significantly more direct parent instruction and supervision.
+Most children can work well on their own by age 10 to 11, and some as young as 8 or 9 handle sustained independent work in self-paced programs.
+Younger children (under 8) need much more direct parent instruction and supervision.

 Is it legal to leave a homeschooled child home alone while working?

-This is a child supervision question, not a homeschooling question.
+This is about child supervision, which is separate from homeschooling.
 Child supervision laws vary by state and depend on the child's age and maturity.
-Homeschooling does not grant any special legal permission to leave a child unsupervised who otherwise couldn't be.
+Homeschooling grants no special legal permission to leave a child unsupervised who otherwise couldn't be.

 Continue reading